-Studio A1: Because Studio A1 is not soundproof, amplifiers must be kept at a low level at all times.
-Drum pads must remain on the drums if Studio B is in use.
+Studio A1: Because Studio A1 is not completely soundproof, amplifiers and drums must be kept at a reasonable volume level at all times.
 Drumsticks are also available in the ArtStreet office.
 Failure to abide by these policies will result in a loss of room use privileges.

 Cleanup/Damage Fees: ArtStreet reserves the right to charge a monetary fee if proper cleanup procedures are not followed and/or any damage to the facility has occurred as a result of your reservation.

 - Individual students, staff, and faculty

 - Community groups conducting educational activities (rental fees apply, considered on a case-by-case basis, first priority to University events); please contact Nicole Rottmueller-Jones, Assistant Director, for more information.

 First priority is for activities relating to ArtStreet mission and goals, but we also accommodate non-art related activities.
 ArtStreet reserves the right to determine appropriate use of space.

 During fall and spring semesters, ArtStreet is open 8 am - midnight Monday - Friday, 12 pm - midnight Saturday and Sunday.
 During the summer session, ArtStreet is open Monday - Friday 8:30 am - 4 pm.

 For Fall term (August 20 - December 31), general requests will be accepted starting April 1.

 For Spring term (January 1- May Graduation), general requests will be accepted starting November 1.